 Responsible member: National Center for State Courts (NCSC)

-The motivation behind this project comes from recent researches showing that Tunisian citizens believe courts protect the interests of the rich and powerful more than those of ordinary people.
+The motivation behind this project came from recent researches showing that Tunisian citizens believe courts protect the interests of the rich and powerful more than those of ordinary people.
 Additionally, they consider their social and economic rights are not sufficiently addressed.
 This perception, combined with delays resulting from administrative inefficiency and the large caseloads of Tunisian courts, undermines the ability of the justice system to harness the trust of citizens it needs to function.

-NSCS provides direct support in four areas:
+NSCS provided direct support in four areas:

 - organisation of administrative services;

 - development of a Procedural Manual and information materials for citizens;